Working from home

 - Introduction

-- Upcoming changes on the right to request remote working
+- Right to request remote working

 - Can I continue to work from home?